redhog/fonts-CurlyHogRunes/README.md

 # The font set

- * CurlyHogRunes
-   Weights: Medium, Bold
-   This font is indended for headings, enfangs, front-page titles, labels and the like.
+ * CurlyHogRunes: This font is indended for headings, enfangs, front-page titles, labels and the like.
+Weights: Medium, Bold.

- * CurlyHogRunes-Body
-   Weights: Medium
-   This font is indended for normal body text and leading text
+ * CurlyHogRunes-Body: This font is indended for normal body text and leading text.
+Weights: Medium.

 # Tools
 These fonts started out as pencil drawings, which got scanned.
 The